brucetrantech/todo-list/README.md

 This project used some main libraries to build the structure from the scratch:

 - `React Navigation` (version v6.x): Handle the navigation for all screens.
+- `React.Context`: Apply to solve authentication flow
 - `Redux Toolkit` (version v2.x): Handle the state management in the project.
 - `AsysnStorage`: it is used to save the local data in the user's device.
-And it is designed as the api with full services: Create / Update / Delete / Retrieve in this project.
+And it is designed as the api with full services CRUD (Create / Update / Delete / Retrieve) in this project.
 - `Reanimated` (version v3.x) and `Gesture Handler` (version v2.x): it is used to get the simple gesture to swipe the actions (update & delete).

 The structure: